 The reason that buying at auction can net the biggest discounts is because you also assume more risk.
 The more information you can get, the less risk you take.

 First, take a drive and go see the exterior of the home.
 If you are not an expert in home repair or renovation, take one with you.
-You probably won't have the chance to commission a home inspection, but do the best that you can.
+You probably won't have the chance to commission a home inspection, but you'll want to do the best that you can in reviewing the property.

 Research the neighborhood home values to see what similar houses are fetching in traditional (not distressed) sales.
 You're looking for a healthy discount from the price of a traditional sale.